pyauth/pywarp/README.rst

 .. code-block:: python

     from pywarp import RelyingPartyManager, Credential
-    from pywarp.backends import DynamoBackend  # This is an example.
+    # Using DynamoDB as an example.
 See "storage backends" below for other databases.
+    from pywarp.backends import DynamoBackend

     rp_id = "myapp.example.com"  # This must match the origin domain of your app, as seen by the browser. rp = RelyingPartyManager("PyWARP demo", rp_id=rp_id, credential_storage_backend=DynamoBackend())

     # Get options for navigator.credentials.create() - pass these to your frontend when registering a user
-    rp.get_registration_options(email=str)
+    opts = rp.get_registration_options(email=str)

     # Run the protocol in https://www.w3.org/TR/webauthn/#registering-a-new-credential,
     # then call the credential storage backend to store the credential public key.
     rp.register(attestation_object=bytes, client_data_json=bytes, email=bytes)

     # Get options for navigator.credentials.get() - pass these to your frontend when logging in a user
-    rp.get_authentication_options(email=str)
+    opts = rp.get_authentication_options(email=str)

     # Run the protocol in https://www.w3.org/TR/webauthn/#verifying-assertion,
     # calling the credential storage backend to retrieve the credential public key.